SDGforskning/sdg-strings/SDG06_query_action_WoS.md

 #### Phrase 2

-This phrase aims to find research about preventing the deterioration of water-related ecosystems.
+This phrase aims to find research about preventing the deterioration of freshwater-related ecosystems.

 Terms for deterioration were found in UNSD SDG 6 Extended report 2022 https://unstats.un.org/sdgs/report/2022/extended-report/Extended-Report_Goal-6.pdf (“UNSDextended2022”)